 - Porcelain Fused-to-Metal Crowns: This is a widely used dental crown.
 It’s been around for over 50 years, so we know they work well.
 A PFM provides the best of both worlds with the strength of a metal structure and the aesthetics of porcelain.
 The only downside to a PFM is the grey line that may show through at the gumline as sometimes they can wear down if a patient tends to grind or clench their teeth a lot.

 - Gold Crowns: These are fairly rare today.
 They aren’t used very often because of the way they look – most people aren’t looking for gold teeth.
 However, they are strong and highly durable.

 - Stainless Steel Crowns: This is most commonly used for children and molars because it’s the most durable.
 For teeth that do a lot of chewing, stainless steel can’t be beat.
 These are also very cost effective – and since they will come out eventually, they are a good choice for baby teeth.

 The decision on what type of crown to use will ultimately depend on the dentist and his or her recommendation.
 It’s important to discuss the options to determine what is best suited for your child.

 Steps to Getting a Dental Crown

 The dental crown procedure doesn’t need to be painful or scary.
 In fact, it is a very common procedure, even for children.
-Usually, placing a dental crown requires two appointments of about 60 minutes each (unless you’re placing a stainless steel crown which is trimmed, crimped, and placed the same day).
-The process for a dental crown is outlined below:
+Usually, placing a dental crown requires two appointments of about 60 minutes each (unless you’re placing a stainless-steel crown which is trimmed, crimped, and placed the same day).

 - The dentist numbs your tooth with local anesthesia (typically lidocaine).
 If necessary, this can also be completed with sedation dentistry.